-Ayu said all of them would be eaten .] at the Christmas celebration.
+Ayu said all of the cattle would be eaten at the Christmas celebration.
 It was really hard to believe how many cattle and sheep were going to be eaten in one day.
-They eat every part of the animals and often eat the meet raw.
-Ethiopians only eat meet on the holidays (Christmas, New Years, etc.).
+They eat every part of the animals and often eat the meat raw.
+Ethiopians only eat meat on the holidays (Christmas, New Years, etc.).
 Families and communities eat together sharing the food.
-I leaned that Ethiopian Christians actually fast on 265 days if the year,.
+I learned that Ethiopian Christians actually fast for part of the day on 265 days if the year,.
 When they do eat on those days, they cannot eat any meat products.
 So basically they have a vegan diet except for the special feasts.
+Ayu was fasting.

 We stopped for lunch.
 The waiter suggested goat-meat for lunch.
 The goat had just been slaughtered the previous day.
-It was pretty good but not the most tender meat.
+It was pretty good but not the most tender meat we had ever eaten.